Saturday, April 05, 2008

 Every time I think about our evening in Margie and Howard's home this is what I think: I wish I had taken more pictures.

-When Jim died, both Geoff and I shared an urgent need to be with family, to see everyone or as many as possible and to simply enjoy the simple contact and comfort of sharing time.
+When Jim died, both Geoff and I shared an urgent need to be with family, to see everyone or as many as possible, and to enjoy the simple contact and comfort of sharing time.
 We feel so profoundly shaken by the loss of someone we believed we would see again soon... you know what I mean... those plans and visits that couldn't possibly be taken away?.
 Our families are big and dispersed in so many directions, north and south, east and west, it was a logistical maze just trying to spend time with some of them.
 We did pretty good.
 We drove north and crossed paths with my Mom and got to hang out with Bill, Alison and Dominic too.
 When Hans is home, safe with Gretchen, it will be imperative for all of us to get together again...
 I am holding my breath.

 From San Francisco we flew to the Midwest.
 I am always happy for a visit with Geoff's grandmother, his aunts and uncles, the cousins.
 I know connecting with his father was deeply important to Geoff.
 Time and distance can take a toll and, again, we were feeling the longing to connect with the people we love, to say the loving and kind things that too often go unspoken.
 I think it is hard to maintain relationships, to really share the changes and trials, the good stuff, the growth, when we live far apart.
 It takes more effort, or a different effort.
 We have to compact all of the caring and attention into a concentrated time... there is not the luxury of just stopping by for a chat, or popping over to share a dinner, hang out.
 I am not explaining my thoughts very well, and I think it is because I am not speaking the whole truth here.
 We had some really good visits, and in some instances I think we could have done better.
 It's a process, right?